-- Section 11(e) Machinery, plant, implements, utensils and articles [other than assets to which section 12B, 12C, 12DA, 12E(1), 12U or 37B applies] used for purposes of trade. - Section 12B Certain machinery, plant, implements, utensils and articles used in farming or production of renewable energy. - Section 12C Assets used by manufacturers or hotelkeepers, aircraft and ships, and assets used for storage and packing of agricultural products.
+- Section 11(e) Machinery, plant, implements, utensils and articles (other than assets to which section 12B, 12BA 12C, 12DA, 12E(1), 12U or 37B applies) used for purposes of trade. - Section 12B Certain machinery, plant, implements, utensils and articles used in farming or production of renewable energy. - Section 12BA Enhanced deductions on certain machinery, plant, implements, utensils and articles used in the production of renewable energy. - Section 12C Assets used by manufacturers or hotel keepers, and deductions in respect of aircraft and ships, and assets used for storage and packing of agricultural products. - Section 12DA Rolling stock used directly and wholly or mainly for the transportation of persons, goods or things in the production of income. - Section 37B(2)(a) Environmental treatment and recycling assets used in a process that is ancillary to a process of manufacture or similar process.